kragen/derctuo/veskeno-outline.md

       a_call(-14),               /* call fib */
       a_rd(pop, 1),              /* pop saved return value into r1 */

-I don't know if there's a way to get such implicit save/restore into a Veskeno-sized spec; maybe make some of the "registers" index off a stack pointer in memory that increments or decrements by some constant after a call, like a lobotomized SPARC?
-Where would you store the return address --- would it eat a general-purpose register?
+I don’t know if there’s a way to get such implicit save/restore into a Veskeno-sized spec; maybe make some of the “registers” index off a stack pointer in memory that increments or decrements by some constant after a call, like a lobotomized SPARC?
+Where would you store the return address — would it eat a general-purpose register?

 > If I remember correctly, the SPARC has 64 general-purpose registers:
-  8 for global variables, and 48 in a "register window", of which 8 are shared with the caller, 8 are local, and 8 are shared with callees --- so the window shifts by 16 on every call and return.
+  8 for global variables, and 48 in a “register window”, of which 8 are shared with the caller, 8 are local, and 8 are shared with callees — so the window shifts by 16 on every call and return.
-  The idea is that a simple, slow implementation can store all of these windows in RAM; a slightly less simple one can use 48 registers and save 16 to RAM on every call and restore them on every return; and a more sophisticated implementation can maintain a circular buffer that only "spills" to RAM when it gets full.
-Thus the "S" for "Scalable" in "SPARC".
+  The idea is that a simple, slow implementation can store all of these windows in RAM; a slightly less simple one can use 48 registers and save 16 to RAM on every call and restore them on every return; and a more sophisticated implementation can maintain a circular buffer that only “spills” to RAM when it gets full.
+Thus the “S” for “Scalable” in “SPARC”.

-Part of CPython's slowness is because CPython's bytecode is stack-based rather than register-based, commonly requiring about twice as many opcode dispatches as Lua.
-The above function is 18 CPython bytecode ops, rather than LuaJIT's 15; its leaf path is 7 ops rather than 5, and its non-leaf path is 16 ops rather than 11, so for this microbenchmark the dispatch penalty of stack-machine code is smaller than that typical factor of 2.
+Part of CPython’s slowness is because CPython’s bytecode is stack-based rather than register-based, commonly requiring about twice as many opcode dispatches as Lua.
+The above function is 18 CPython bytecode ops, rather than LuaJIT’s 15; its leaf path is 7 ops rather than 5, and its non-leaf path is 16 ops rather than 11, so for this microbenchmark the dispatch penalty of stack-machine code is smaller than that typical factor of 2.